How Much Does a Trash Compactor Cost in 2025?

 Material and Capacity

-A higher-end trash compactor will typically offer more durable construction, additional warranties, greater capacity, and enhanced aesthetic options to match your kitchen.
+A higher-end trash compactor will offer more durable construction, additional warranties, greater capacity, and enhanced aesthetic options to match your kitchen.

 Features